Omar Suleiman (imam)

-Omar Suleiman (born June 3, 1986) is an American Islamic scholar and civil rights activist.
-He is the founding president of the Yaqeen Institute for Islamic Research and a member of the Ethics Center Advisory Board at Southern Methodist University.
+Omar Suleiman (born June 3, 1986) is an American imam, author and civil rights activist.
+He is the founder and president of the Yaqeen Institute and a member of the Ethics Center Advisory Board at Southern Methodist University.

-Suleiman is also the Resident Scholar of the Valley Ranch Islamic Center and the Co-Chair Emeritus of Faith Forward Dallas at Thanks-Giving Square.
+Suleiman is also the Resident Scholar of the Valley Ranch Islamic Center and the Co-chair Emeritus of Faith Forward Dallas at Thanks-Giving Square.

 Early life and education

+Suleiman was born on June 3, 1986, to a family of Palestinian Muslims in New Orleans.
+On his maternal side, he is a great-grandson of Muhammad Munib Hashem al-Ja'fari, a Hanafite scholar who had served as the final Mufti of Ottoman Nablus; his lineage traces back to Ja'far al-Tayyar, an older brother of Ali ibn Abi Talib.

-Suleiman was born on June 3, 1986 to a family of Palestinian Muslims in New Orleans.
-He holds bachelor's degrees in accounting and Islamic law and Master's degrees in Islamic finance and political history.
+Suleiman holds bachelor's degrees in accounting and Islamic law and Master's degrees in Islamic finance and political history.
 He completed doctoral studies in Islamic thought and civilization at the International Islamic University Malaysia.

 Career

 Suleiman served as the imam of the Jefferson Muslim Association for six years, and as director of the "Muslims for Humanity" Hurricane Katrina relief effort in late 2005.
 He co-founded the East Jefferson Interfaith Clergy Association and received an award for outstanding civic achievement from the mayor and city council of New Orleans in 2010.

-In 2016, Suleiman founded the Muslim think tank Yaqeen Institute for Islamic Research.
+In 2016, Suleiman founded the Yaqeen Institute, a Muslim think tank.
 He is also the founding director of MUHSEN (Muslims Understanding and Helping Special Education Needs), a nonprofit umbrella organization that aims to create more inclusive Muslim communities that better cater to the disabled and their families.

 He is a member of the Maguire Ethics Center Advisory Board at Southern Methodist University.

-Imam Omar Suleiman completed his doctorate degree (PhD) in Islamic Thought and Civilization from the International Islamic University Malaysia in 2020.
+Suleiman completed his doctorate degree (PhD) in Islamic Thought and Civilization from the International Islamic University Malaysia in 2020.

 He is Resident Scholar of the Valley Ranch Islamic Center and co-chair of Faith Forward Dallas at Thanks-Giving Square after September 2022.